Essential Travel Intelligence (March 2026 Update)

 - ATMs: Reliable ATMs are now located in Koh Touch and near the Long Set pier.
 They dispense both USD and KHR.

 - Currency: USD remains the primary currency for tourists, but KHR (Riel) is used for small change.
-Ensure your USD bills are pristine (no tears or marks).
+Ensure your USD bills are in good condition.

 Power & Connectivity